How to Select Footwear Materials

 What is the best material for shoes?

 There is no best material for shoes.
 What is best for a running shoe is not the best material for work boot.
-The shoe designer, footwear developer and product manger must work together to pick materials based on the price, performance, durability, duty rates, comfort and styling.
+The shoe designer, footwear developer and product manager must work together to pick materials based on the price, performance, durability, duty rates, comfort and styling.
 Every shoe will have a different material requirement.

 How to Select footwear Materials is discussed at length in the book How Shoes are Made.
 This book contains a shoe material list and suppliers.
 Check out Chapters 17, 18, 19, 20 and 22.